andreiabal/andreiabal-numberconverter-lib/README.md

-# A JS library to convert arabic numerals into roman (and vice versa) v.1.0.0
+# A JS library to convert arabic numerals into roman ones (and vice versa) v.1.0.0

-**This library is intended for to convert arabic numerals into roman (and vice versa).**
+**This library is intended for to convert arabic numerals into roman ones (and vice versa).**

 In the current version it returns the roman numeral that corresponds to the arabic number tested (and vice versa), from 1 to 3999.